What is the difference between IODINE and IODIDE?

 Preventing Iodine Deficiency

 In order to prevent iodine deficiency, we must find a way to get it into the body in a usable form.
 Iodine itself, as a molecule, is found mainly in alcohol bases because it doesn’t dissolve in water without sufficient iodide salt present, such as in Lugol’s solution.
-[Note: Lugol’s is made by adding iodine to water in large quantities, and then iodine can be added to this combination.
+[Note: Lugol’s is made by adding potassium-iodide to water in large quantities, and then iodine can be added to this combination.
 This was discovered by Mr. Lugol in the 1800’s.]

 In fact, during the 1800’s, pioneer farmers, who pushed farther and farther west away from the Eastern seacoast, soon learned that their cattle would not be healthy and reproduce without adding iodine from an independent source, because there was not sufficient iodine in the soil.
 Ranchers still do it today.